#DSMlocalchallenge: 39 Ways to Support Local Businesses

 - Artists: Whether home décor or coloring sheets for kids, you can purchase direct from local artists’ websites or from their Etsy accounts and have items shipped right to your mailbox.
 Laura Palmer and Jenna Brownlee are a few of my top local artist picks.

-- Attractions, Arts + Culture: Digitally renew or purchase an annual membership or gift card to use at a later date!
+- Attractions, Arts + Culture: Digitally renew or purchase an annual membership or gift card to use now or at a later date!

-- Attractions, Arts + Culture: Hunt for virtual offerings to stay up-to-date with your favorite exhibits, shows, concerts and more.
-The Des Moines Symphony, Des Moines Arts Center and Des Moines Metro Opera are all offering online ways to engage.
+- Attractions, Arts + Culture: Hunt for offerings to stay up-to-date with your favorite exhibits, shows, concerts and more, including the Des Moines Symphony, Des Moines Arts Center and Des Moines Metro Opera.

 - Beverages: Hit up the drive-through for your favorite local coffee, smoothie, tea, etc.